Errol Damelin: Biography

-In 2007 Damelin and Jonty Hurwitz launched Wonga.com, a payday loan website that provided short term loans to borrowers in the United Kingdom and abroad.
+In 2007 Damelin and Jonty Hurwitz launched Wonga.com, a payday loan website that provided short-term loans to borrowers in the United Kingdom and abroad.
 Despite initial skepticism from banks, Wonga processed one hundred thousand loans within two years and lowered its initial 50% default rate significantly.
 By 2013 the company had grown to over five hundred employees, with revenues of £300 million.
 That year it also acquired the Germany-based BillPay and launched Everline, a provider of loans for small and medium-sized businesses.
 In November 2013 Damelin stepped down as CEO of the company due to its declining profits and allegations that it was exploiting the most vulnerable in society.
 Several weeks later, Wonga was required by the Financial Conduct Authority to offer about £2.6 million in compensation to customers for poor historic debt collection practices, which had included the sending of fake solicitor letters to its customers.
 Several months prior, Damelin had called for better regulation of the consumer lending sector and more transparency in the wider financial services industry of the United Kingdom.
-When asked about Wonga's controversial lending practices after his resignation, Damelin said that he had no moral issues with them, claiming that that credit could be an important force for good when given transparently and fairly and that Wonga's customers were overwhelmingly happy with and supportive of the company.
+When asked about Wonga's controversial lending practices after his resignation, Damelin said that he had no moral issues with them, claiming that credit could be an important force for good when given transparently and fairly and that Wonga's customers were overwhelmingly happy with and supportive of the company.
 After an increase in customer compensation claims, Wonga went into administration on 30 August 2018.